 How Is After Hours Trading Even Possible?

-Are There Any Differences Between Regular and After-Hours Trading?
+Differences Between Regular and After-Hours Trading?

-Below you’ll see a list of trades you won’t be able to execute after-hours:
+Below, you’ll see a list of trades you won’t be able to execute after-hours:

 Can I Trade After-Hours?
 Absolutely!
 The doors of the exclusive after-hours club, once reserved for institutional investors, are now wide open.

-Many options traders are embracing after-hours trading and for a good reason.
-The post-session offers several advantages such as:
+Many options traders are embracing after-hours trading, and for a good reason.
+The post-session offers several advantages, such as:

 - Convenience: No need to hide from your boss at your desk to place trades.
 You can now trade from the comfort of your bedroom, the beach, or a hut in the Arctic.
 You get my point.